(DIGICAMHISTORY.COM IS A REGISTERED U.S. TRADEMARK)

 applied

-to the scanning system for today's television.
+to the scanning system for the first television sets.
 Additional

 information